-- Wear PFDs - Stow gear below and lash equipment on deck. - Reduce speed and head for place of refuge you can reach most easily. - If you lose power, keep boat headed into the waves by rigging a sea anchor off the bow.
+- · Wear PFDs. - Stow all gear and lash equipment on deck. - Reduce speed and head for place of refuge you can reach most easily. - If you lose power, keep boat headed into the waves by rigging a sea anchor off the bow.